alliance-genome/agr_literature_service/README.md

 - Proceed with the appropriate make commands as usual.
 - Reminder: this process needs to be repeated every time you get an error like this (usually ~ every 12 hours):
 `Error response from daemon: pull access denied for 100225593120.dkr.ecr.us-east-1.amazonaws.com/agr_neo4j_env, repository does not exist or may require 'docker login': denied: Your authorization token has expired.
 Reauthenticate and try again.`

+## testing (Tempory, will removed once it is all sorted properly)

+# kick of the postgres db
+docker-compose -f docker-compose-test.yml up

+# start the tests
+make run-dev-bash
+- export ENV_STATE=test
+- pytest

+# L:ook at the data in the test database if you want too
+- psql -h agr-test-postgres -U postgres -d literature-test-idl